-According to the American Academy of Pediatrics, pacifiers do not cause any medical or psychological problems, so it’s okay to give one to your baby to satisfy his need for sucking.
+According to the American Academy of Pediatrics, pacifiers do not cause any medical or psychological problems, so it’s okay to give one to your baby to satisfy their need for sucking.
 Nevertheless, it’s important not to use the pacifier to delay meals.

 For the first six months, pacifiers are beneficial for your little one.
-However, later on the risks might outweigh the benefits and increase once your kid turns two.
+However, later on, the risks might outweigh the benefits and increase once your kid turns two.